MeidoPromotionAssociation/COM3D2.HighHeel/README.md

 # COM3D2.HighHeel-InoryS

-Here is the version that allows you to set the BodyOffset for each scene, as I at least observed that different BodyOffsets were needed for the karaoke and "night scenes" to keep the maid from sinking into the ground.
+Here is the version that allows you to set the BodyOffset for each scene, as I at least observed that different BodyOffsets were needed for the karaoke and "yotogis" to keep the maid from sinking into the ground.

-You can also set the BodyOffset for the man so that he is aligned with the maid in the "night scene".
+You can also set the BodyOffset for the man so that he is aligned with the maid in the "yotogi".

 The configuration file will be generated in `COM3D2\BepInEx\config\COM3D2.HighHeel\Bodyoffset.json`